PostHog/posthog.com/contents/handbook/growth/customer-support.md

 - The org is a paying customer
 - The org is on a PostHog for Startups or Y Combinator plan
 - The user is raising a billing issue
+- The ticket is listed as high severity

 This ensures that most paying users get appropriately rapid support and that all billing issues are ensured to get a response.
+Free users can raise high impact bugs or issues to an appropriate level.

 #### Low priority
 **Response target: N/A**